Log Calabi-Yau mirror symmetry and non-archimedean disks: Conjectures

-The integer points $P_L(\bbZ)$ parameterize a canonical theta function basis for $H^0(Y',L)$. \end{conjecture}
+The integer points $P_L(\bbZ)$ parameterize a canonical theta function basis for $H^0(\bbY',L)$. \end{conjecture}

-We note by \cite{Hu_Mori_dream_spaces} that $\Cox(Y')$ controls the Mori theory of $Y'$.
-The conjecture gives a canonical basis, and the structure constants (so the ring structure) as counts of disks. \cite[0.20]{Gross_Canonical_bases} gives a proof of the full conjecture in an important representation theoretic example, and shows that the {\it lattice polytopes} $P_L$ vastly generalize the Tao-Knudsen hive polytopes, see \cite{Magee_Littlewood-Richardson_coefficients}.
+We note by \cite{Hu_Mori_dream_spaces} that $\Cox(\bbY')$ controls the Mori theory of $\bbY'$.
+The conjecture gives a canonical basis, and the structure constants (so the ring structure) as counts of disks. \cite[0.20]{Gross_Canonical_bases} gives a proof of the full conjecture in an important representation theoretic example, and shows that the {\it lattice polytopes} $P_L$ vastly generalize the Tao-Knudsen hive polytopes, see \cite{Magee}. \cite{KW24} proves the conjecture for $\bbU'$ of dimension two.